To Carve Pumpkins Safely, You Only Need These Two Tools

-Wire-end modeling tools (similar to the one seen here; these are also available at art-supply stores) are meant for sculptors — and you are kind of sculpting a jack-o'-lantern when you carve it.
-Most at-home carvers probably won't need the level of precision that this tool gives you, but McMahon says he scrapes it against pumpkin skin to smooth it after he's cut into it with an X-ACTO knife.
+Wire-end modeling tools are meant for sculptors — and you are kind of sculpting a jack-o’-lantern when you carve it.
+Most at-home carvers probably won’t need the level of precision that this tool gives you, but McMahon says he scrapes it against pumpkin skin to smooth it after he’s cut into it with an X-ACTO knife.

 A note on safety: No matter which tools you’re using to make your jack-o’-lantern, you’ll want to clear off a large workspace and keep all of the instruments you’re using in one place, so you know where they are at all times.
 “What you don’t want is to be blindsided by a sharp point when grabbing something,” says McMahon.
 Because the only thing you should be cutting is your pumpkin.

 What do you use to carve pumpkins?